ednz-cloud/keepalived-containers/README.md

 New images are automatically built every 15 days, in order to keep the base image up-to-date.
 New keepalived versions are automatically fetched from the [keepalived](https://github.com/acassen/keepalived) repository, and will be built either by me manually triggering a new build, or during the next scheduled build (every 15 days).

 Since images are rebuilt from upstream alpine images, and compiled from source every time, I cannot guarantee immutability of the images (it is dependent on upstream alpine), but realistically, you should be fine treating them as immutable images :slightly_smiling_face:

+## Architecture

+This repository builds container images for both **amd64** and **arm64** architectures.
+ARM64 builds were contributed by [nano9g](https://github.com/nano9g).

+Multi-architecture manifests are published on Docker Hub, so pulling the image on supported platforms will automatically get the correct architecture variant.

 ## Setup